-The property portfolio, which by the end of March consisted of 9 properties in the Baltic capitals, continues to be virtually fully let producing very attractive cash flows.
+The property portfolio, which by the end of June consisted of 9 properties in the Baltic capitals, continues to be virtually fully let producing very attractive cash flows.
 This is supported by the expectations that the Baltic economic growth is largely driven by domestic consumption and expected stronger export prospects for the Baltics.
-Baltic Horizon believes it has established a portfolio of strong retail and office assets with well-known and long term tenants including local commercial leaders, governmental tenants, near shoring shared service centres and the Baltic headquarters of leading international companies.
+Baltic Horizon believes it has established a portfolio of strong retail and office assets with well-known and long term tenants including local commercial leaders, governmental tenants, nearshoring shared service centres and the Baltic headquarters of leading international companies.
 The management team has negotiated 2-year NOI guarantees from the sellers of three new properties in the portfolio: Upmalas Biroji, Pirita Center and Duetto I office building.

-In the Baltic retail sector in Q1 2017, rents for small spaces remained in the range of EUR 23-55 sq. m. per month.
+In the Baltic retail sector in H1 2017, rents for small spaces remained in the range of EUR 23-55 sq. m. per month.
 Average retail rents in the Baltic capitals were EUR 15-35 per sq. m. for 150-350 sq. m. spaces while anchor tenants mostly paid EUR 4-11 per sq. m.
 Rent rates for medium and larger retail units are forecasted to be rather stable.
 The average rent range of retail assets in the Fund's portfolio was EUR 9.4-14.8 per sq. m. per month, therefore well in line with average market brackets.

-Capital city office rents in Q1 2017 stood at EUR 13-19 EUR per sq. m. per month for class A premises and EUR 8.0-13.0 sq. m. for modern class B offices.
+Capital city office rents in H1 2017 stood at EUR 13-19 EUR per sq. m. per month for class A premises and EUR 8.0-13.0 sq. m. for modern class B offices.
 For comparison, the average rental level in Lincona and Duetto I was approx. EUR 10.6 per sq. m. and in Upmalas Biroji EUR 12.5 per sq. m., therefore also well in line with average market brackets.
-Overall the rental levels depend highly on the competitiveness of the building locations, layout and level of surcharges.
+Overall the rental levels depend highly on the competitiveness of the buildings' locations, layout and level of surcharges.
+When comparing the three capitals, competition is the highest in Tallinn whereas in Riga, due to lack of new supply, landlord's negotiating positions are the strongest.